-This is a site that’s devoted to exploring what accountability in anti-sexist and anti-racist work can mean.
+This is a site that’s devoted to exploring what accountability can mean, particularly in work against sexual and partner violence.

-Accountability might be translated with “Rechenschaftspflicht” in German, and with “Solidarität” (solidarity) when used in this political context.
+Accountability might be translated with “Rechenschaftspflicht” or “Verantwortungsübernahme” in German, and with “Solidarität” (solidarity) when used in this political context.
 It is use to describe a specific kind of responsibility, most often :

 Responsibility of a person who has caused harm TO the those who were harmed

 This word appears in the U.S. anti- violence movement often when discussing the accountability of perpetrators of sexual assault and communities who condone assault TO survivors and communities affected by assault.

 In this understanding, the communities around both the survivor and perpetrator can be both causing and receiving harm, sometimes at the same time.
 Therefore, communities don’t occupy one simple position, but may have been colluding with and also impacted by violence happening within them.

 In this context, accountability of someone who’s caused harm could include :